labdesk-lims/labdesk.fe/README.md

 LABDESK.FE is the frontend source code for LABDESK LIMS.
 The source encompasses all code neccessary to setup the Microsoft Access Frontend including eg. forms, queries and modules.

 # Requirements
-The source code is exported using the SVM module of Labdesk.
+The source code is exported and imported using the SVM module of Labdesk.

-# Licence
-LABDESK LIMS and its components are available as free software.
-Further information is available at: https://labdesk.net/licence/